josepefg/portfolio/README_EN.md

 <sub>*Lead Data Scientist* at Oston</sub>

 ### OBJECTIVE
-Ciência de Dados, Machine Learning, Inteligência Artificial e Big Data.
+Data Science, Machine Learning, Artificial Intelligence and Big Data.

 ### SUMMARY
-Engenheiro de Controle e Automação formado na PUCRS, com parte dos estudos realizados na University of Technology Sydney – Faculty of Science, Austrália.
-Especialista em Ciência de Dados e Engenharia de Software com Métodos Ágeis.
-Possuo experiência profissional como desenvolvedor C, C++, C#, Python, R, liderança de equipes e gerenciamento de projetos.
-Atualmente trabalho como Cientista de Dados.
+Control and Automation Engineer with part my studies made at University of Technology Sydney.
+Specialist in Data Science and in Software Engineering with Agile Methodolgies.
+I have professional experience as a developer with C, C++, C#, Python and R, team leadership and project management.
+I currently work as a Data Scientist.

 **Background in:** Python, R, C, C++, C#, Machine Learning, ETL, and Embedded Software.

 **Links:**